 Kuma Cosplay is a French cosplayer and armour phenom.
 You can say that Kuma Cosplay got an early start in her passion for armour, as she has been a lover of helmets since early childhood!
 Kuma Cosplay creates huge, bulky, and gritty fantasy armours, as well as sleek, LED powered and mechanised tech armours.
 In the short time of 5 years between 2011 and 2016, you can really see how Kuma Cosplay went from proficient armour crafter, to a master in her own right.
 One quality that I think is underrated in Kuma Cosplay’s work is her dyeing, painting, and emboss work that she treats her armours with, for just the right hues, lusters, and textures.
 All of these qualities give Kuma Cosplay’s works not only great detail and accuracy in reproduction, in some cases, but that stunning and awe inspiring illusion of indestructible functionality that all armour crafters strive for.

-This is the official website for East Coast cosplayer, Maxine Miles.
+This is the official Facebook page for East Coast cosplayer, Maxine Miles.
 Maxine Miles cosplays a lot of fantasy characters, martial artists, and fighters.
 Maxine Miles’s cosplays tend to be a mix of light armours and tailoring, with some great fur hide.
 Maxine Miles also crafts her own props and weapons.
 Maxine Miles is a mistress of wild women and warriors, as many of them have costumes that have the skimpy sexy armour of female game heroines, but also the hides of slain beasts.
 In fact, I think that Maxine Mile’s proficiency in working with fur and thick cloths translates well into her making of plushies.
 Despite these personal preferences, Maxine Miles is not limited to these styles and does accept commission jobs of all sorts.

 Katya Keller is a cosplayer from Voronezh, Russia, where she creates cosplays as a part of the cosplay duo of Shargon & Keller.
 Katya Keller is definitely a fan of fantasy and it’s lore, as all of her cosplays are either from games, legends, stories, and fairy tales in that genre.
 Katya Keller crafts light to moderately heavy armours and props, as well as perfect spellcaster battle robes and headdresses.
 I can also tell that Katya Keller is also a resident of Azaroth because I used to be one, and her cosplays of Keldorei and Sin’dorei perfectly capture the aesthetics of those races and their gear, down to the different types of lashes, ears, tones, and hues.
 Of all of Katya Keller’s cosplays, I am especially a fan of her original design of the Russian folk tale character, Elena the Wise.